 NEVER use this appliance as a space heater to heat or warm the room.
-Doing so may result in overheating of the oven.
+Doing so may result in carbon monoxide poisoning and overheating of the oven.

-NEVER cover any slots, holes or passages in the oven bottom or cover an entire rack with materials such as aluminium foil.
+NEVER cover any slots, holes or passages in the oven bottom or cover an entire rack with materials such as aluminum foil.
 Doing so blocks airflow through the oven and may cause carbon monoxide poisoning.
-Aluminium foil linings may also trap heat, causing a fire hazard.
+Aluminum foil linings may also trap heat, causing a fire hazard.